-A DUI lawyer in Alton, IL is an attorney who defends people charged with driving under the influence of alcohol, drugs, or a combination of substances.
+A DUI lawyer in Alton, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
 If you or your loved one were recently arrested for DUI in Alton, IL, you need to take fast, decisive steps.
-DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.
+The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

-Combs Waterkotte’s Alton, IL criminal defense lawyers are ready to step in immediately to fight for you.
-Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.
+Combs Waterkotte’s Alton, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
+Call us at (314) 900-HELP or contact us online today for a free, private consultation.

 What You’ll Learn on This Page

-• How a DUI lawyer in Alton, IL can help you at every stage — from license suspension to courtroom defense.
+- How a DUI lawyer in Alton, IL can help you through the entire process — from protecting your license to defending you in court.

 Free book